skiadas/WebAppsCourse/notes/strings_and_re.md

 ## Strings in Javascript

 - String literals are formed by surrounding the text in single or double quotes: `"a string"`, `'another string'`.
+- In ES 6, there is a third string literal, called *template literal*, and we will discuss those further later.
 - Escape characters are combinations that hold special meaning.
 Refer to table 3.1 in the book, or in MDN's String reference.
 - The plus operator is overloaded to cause string concatenation.
 Other values will be coersed to strings if necessary.
     ```js